 Following Google’s guidelines to correct SEO (Search Engine Optimisation) practices ensure that your website will continue to rise in the ranking returns.
-This will take some time (can be up to 6 months), and if done properly by using Google’s recommended techniques like useful relevant body content with well positioned (industry) key words presented in a natural reading way, will go a long way in potential customers finding your website.
+This will take some time (can be up to six months), and if done properly by using Google’s recommended techniques like useful relevant body content with well positioned (industry) key words presented in a natural reading way, will go a long way in potential customers finding your website.

-Adding new and unique relevant body content that is easy to read to your website will greatly improve your websites SEO.
+Adding new and unique relevant body content that is easy to read to your website will greatly improve your website’s SEO.
 So will making your pages more visual with high quality images.

 Web structure and metatags and page titles and image tags and names are also important factors in SEO.

-Strong, well-researched keywords in your metatags and page titles as well as (often overlooked) image alt tags will boost your ranking returns.
+Strong, well-researched keywords in your metatags and page titles, as well as often overlooked image alt tags, will boost your ranking returns.
 Indexing crawlers are unable to read or “see” images so they should have descriptive strong keywords in their “alt tags” to help the crawlers index your websites visual content.